 Piezoelectric stages are currently the dominant technology for objective focusing, despite new high-performance, lower-cost options that are recently available.
 What exactly are piezo stages, what are their advantages and drawbacks, and what is different about new alternatives?
 Learn about these new stages, and why they are poised to become the new go-to technology for automated nanopositioning and high-magnification imaging applications.

 Let’s consider each word independently.
-Stage refers to a surface that holds material for inspection by a microscope or other imaging technology.
+Actuator or stage refers to a surface that holds material for inspection by a microscope or other imaging technology.
 The material can be anything from human cell samples screened for abnormalities to industrial materials tested for quality.
 To bring the material into focus, the stage is moved in very tiny increments with great precision.

 Applications for Piezo Stages

-For many years, the piezoelectric stage (stage with a piezoelectric motor and flexure bearing to control movement) has been the industry standard for objective focusing applications.
+For many years, the piezoelectric stage (actuator with a piezo motor and flexure bearing to control movement) has been the industry standard for objective focusing and nanopositioning applications.
 Piezo stages are commonly used for high-performance imaging tasks in a wide variety of industries, from medical diagnostics and DNA sequencing to materials engineering and semiconductor inspection.

 Why Piezo Stages have been the Dominant Technology